Last updated: Nov 22nd, 2023

 Your privacy is important to Teledact Inc. (“Teledact” or “we” or “us” or “our”).
-We are governed the Privacy Information Protection and Electronic Documents Act (“PIPEDA”) set forth by the Government of Canada, and the Personal Health Information Protection Act (“PHIPA”) of Ontario and the Personal Health Information Act (“PHIA”) of Manitoba.
+We are governed by the Privacy Information Protection and Electronic Documents Act (“PIPEDA”) set forth by the Government of Canada, and the Personal Health Information Act in accordance with the laws of the “Provinces”

 Collection of your information